Skip to main content

 • Attend the required seminars and workshops during each quarter in the program.

-• Submit a research proposal at the end of the first quarter and a final write-up at the end of the second or third quarter (depending on students' duration in the program).
+• Submit a research proposal at the end of Winter Quarter and a final write-up at the end of Spring Quarter.

 • Present a research poster at the FMP Symposium (OURS for the last 3 years) during spring quarter.